-Important Note: You have the right to full in-network coverage (provided the services are furnished by a preferred provider) for the preventive health services that are recommended and supported by: the Advisory Committee on Immunization Practices; or the Health Resources and Services Administration; or the U.S. Preventive Services Task Force.
-(This includes recommended preventive prescription drugs when you have pharmacy coverage under this PPO health plan or under a Blue Cross and Blue Shield prescription drug plan.)
+Important Note: You have the right to full in-network coverage (provided the services are furnished by a preferred provider) for the preventive health services that are recommended and supported by the Advisory Committee on Immunization Practices, by the U.S. Preventive Services Task Force, and by the U.S. Department of Health and Human Services.
+(This includes recommended preventive prescription drugs when you have prescription drug coverage under this PPO health plan or under a Blue Cross and Blue Shield prescription drug plan.)
 For a complete description of these covered preventive health services, you can call the Blue Cross and Blue Shield customer service office.
 The toll free phone number to call is shown on your ID card.
 Or, you can also go online and log on to the Blue Cross and Blue Shield Web site at www.bluecrossma.com.